a-hariti/gmail-thread-progressbar/README.md

 4. Click "Load unpacked" and select the extension directory
 5. The extension will automatically activate when you visit Gmail

-## Usage
+## Technical Details

-1. Open Gmail in Chrome
+The extension uses:
-2. Navigate to any email conversation with multiple messages
+- MutationObserver to detect thread navigation
-3. A progress bar will appear at the top of the page
+- Scroll event listeners to track reading progress
-4. As you scroll through the conversation, the progress bar and count will update automatically
+- Gmail's native scroll container for accurate position tracking

-## Development
+- Clean ES6+ JavaScript with no external dependencies

-The extension consists of three main files:
+## Files

-- `manifest.json`: Extension configuration
+- `manifest.json`: Extension configuration and permissions
-- `content.js`: Core functionality for tracking and displaying progress
+- `content.js`: Core functionality for progress tracking
-- `styles.css`: Styling for the progress bar
+- `styles.css`: Minimal CSS for the progress bar

 ## Requirements